igiannakas/mmWave-Presense-Sensor-D1-Mini-DFRobot-/README.md

 # Bill of Materials:
 To make this DIY room presense sensor you'll need the below components:
-1. D1 Mini (~£3)
+1. D1 Mini
-2. DFRobot SEN0395 (from Digi Key, Mouser, Arrow.com, Farnell.com, AliExpress) (~£32)
+2. DFRobot SEN0395 (from Digi Key, Mouser, Arrow.com, Farnell.com, AliExpress)
-3. Mini USB cable and a USB power supply (I use my old phone chargers) (~£5)
+3. Mini USB cable and a USB power supply (I use my old phone chargers)
 4. Soldering iron
 5. 5 cm / 2 inch of wire
-6. Optional: 3d printed case
+6. Optional: 3d printed case (either the one in the folder above or the slightly larger case I've published here if you are using an ESP32 Mini: https://www.printables.com/model/520547-esp32-temperature-and-optional-mmwave-radar-presen)

-Total Cost: £40

 # Wiring instructions:
 To get the smallest possible size we stack the sensor on top of the D1 Mini using the pins that come with the D1 mini.
 The wiring diagram below reflects a stacked configuration: